 What LASIK surgery can and cannot correct

 Laser eye surgery has several benefits.
-It improves your quality of life – if you were previously dependent on prescription glasses and contact lenses, it can help you no longer need them.
-Thus, giving you the ultimate freedom for your eyes.
+It improves your quality of life – if you previously depended on prescription glasses and contact lenses, it can help you no longer need them.
+Thus giving you the ultimate freedom for your eyes.
 No more squinting to read better!

 What it can treat: